Sciences Po Aix

 The Hôtel Maynier d’Oppède, a Monument historique designed by architect Georges Vallon in 1757, now home to Sciences Po Aix's main campus.

 Sciences Po Aix, also referred to as Institut d'Études Politiques d'Aix-en-Provence, is a Grande École of political studies located in Aix-en-Provence, in the Provence region of southern France.
 It is placed under the administration of Aix-Marseille University and is part of a network of ten Institut d'études politiques, also known as IEPs.

 Sciences Po Aix, like other IEPs, is nationally renowned for its excellence in public administration, political science, and law.
 However, it distinguishes itself with a strong focus on defense, international relations, geopolitics, and international security—fields in which it has developed specialized programs that are recognized as being among the best in Europe.

+Sciences Po Aix also offers a Franco-German program in partnership with the Albert-Ludwigs-Universität Freiburg as part of the Franco-German University, allowing students to obtain a double degree.

 History

 Sciences Po Aix was established in 1956 by jurist and law professor Paul de Geouffre de La Pradelle.
 The school is the direct heir of the École Libre des Sciences Politiques, created by Émile Boutmy in 1872 in response to a need for political stability following the fall of the Second Empire and the birth of the new French Third Republic in 1870.

 In September 2007, Philippe Séguin (1943–2010), then President of the Court of Audit (in French Cour des comptes), was elected President of the Administration Council, succeeding Jean-Paul Proust (1940–2010), Minister of the Principality of Monaco.
 In July 2010, the then French Minister of Economics, who went on to become the International Monetary Fund's director and the current president of the European Central Bank, Christine Lagarde, was elected President of the Administration Council of the school, from which she had graduated in 1977 and had been a board member since 2008.